Resource Plan (IRP)

 - Sol Petroleum Bermuda Limited submitted a proposal for a dual fuel 20 MW or 55 MW power plant and LNG terminal at the Ferry Reach Marine Storage Terminal.

-Currently in the second round of consultation, the public has until November 30, 2018, to comment on the IRP Proposal and Alternative Proposals by submitting a written comment electronically to rab.bm/electricity-public-consultations.
-This allows the public to have a say on the plan empirically, economically and rationally.
+The public had until November 30, 2018, to comment on the IRP proposal and alternative proposals by submitting a written comment electronically.
+This allowed the public to have a say on the plan empirically, economically and rationally.

 Following the consultation, the RA will, along with BELCO, proponents and other persons the RA deems relevant, hold as many meetings as the RA and BELCO consider necessary to assess the Proposals.